 - ¼ teaspoon pink Himalayan salt, plus more to taste

 - 2 tablespoons extra virgin olive oil, plus more to garnish

 - Green onion, to garnish

 - Warm pita bread, to serve

 - Pour liquid and beans from can of fava beans into a small to medium sized pot.
 Add salt and cover as you bring to a boil.
-Leave the pot open as it boils for about 5 minutes, stir/mash beans.
-Drain about 2 tablespoons of liquid from the pot.
+Leave the pot open as it boils for about 5-7 minutes, stir/mash beans.
+If there seems to be excessive liquid, drain.
 Stir in more salt, to taste.

 - Pungent: stir in the cayenne pepper, cumin, red onion, green onion, and olive oil.
 Spoon onto a plate with arugula.
 Drizzle with olive oil for garnish.